 Abnormal uterine bleeding occurs most commonly at the beginning and end of the reproductive years: 20% of cases occur in adolescent girls, and more than 50% occur in women older than 45.

-In about 90% of cases, the ovaries do not regularly release an egg (ovulate).
+About 90% of cases are due to ovulatory dysfunction.
+That is, the ovaries do not regularly release an egg (ovulate).
 Thus, pregnancy is less likely.
 However, because the ovaries may occasionally release an egg, these women should use contraception if they do not wish to become pregnant.
+Often, what causes the ovaries to malfunction is not known.

 Abnormal uterine bleeding commonly results when the level of estrogen remains high instead of decreasing as it normally does after an egg is released and is not fertilized.
 The high estrogen level is not balanced by an appropriate level of progesterone.
 In such cases, no egg is released, and the lining of the uterus (endometrium) may continue to thicken (instead of breaking down and being shed normally as a menstrual period).
 This abnormal thickening is called endometrial hyperplasia.
 Periodically, the thickened lining is shed incompletely and irregularly, causing bleeding.
 Bleeding is irregular, prolonged, and sometimes heavy.